Single crystal growth of and hyperfine couplings in the spin-triplet superconductor K$_2$Cr$_3$As$_3$: Results and Discussions

 \subsection{Summary}

 We have successfully grown single crystals of {\kca} and observed a large superconducting volume fraction that ensures bulk superconductivity.
-We measured the magnetic susceptibility and derived the hyperfine coupling constants and {\korb} directly from the {\kchi}.
+We measured the magnetic susceptibility for both $H \parallel c$ and $H \perp c$ and the Knight shift for $H \parallel c$.
+We derived the hyperfine coupling constants and {\korb} directly from the {\kchi}.
 The obtained {\korb} is in fairly good agreement with the value estimated previously.
-Using the obtained parameters, we calculated $\chi_{\textrm{s}}$ for each direction, and found that $\chi_{\textrm{s}}$ is isotropic above {\tc}.
-Thus, the conclusion that {\kca} is a spin-triplet superconductor is justified, as the Knight shift results indeed imply a nematic response of $\chi_{\textrm{s}}$ below {\tc}.
+Using the obtained parameters, we calculated $\chi_{\textrm{s}}$ for each direction, and found that $\chi_{\textrm{s}}$ is isotropic above {\tc}, in spite of a quasi-one dimensional crystal structure.
+This suggests that the spin-orbit coupling is small.
+These results indicate that the previous conclusion of {\kca} being a spin-triplet superconductor is justified, as the Knight shift results indeed imply a nematic response of $\chi_{\textrm{s}}$ below {\tc}.

-\begin{acknowledgment} We thank D. Aoki for the help in making the Tantalum crucible, and S. Kawasaki and T. Kambe for helpful discussions.
-This work was supported in part by the JSPS Grants (Nos.
-19H00657, 20K03862 and 22H04482). \end{acknowledgment}
+\begin{acknowledgment} We thank D. Aoki for the help in making the Tantalum crucible, and T. Kambe for help in the susceptibility measurements.
+This work was supported in part by the JSPS Grants No. 19H00657, No. 20K03862 and No. 22H04482 (Grant-in-Aid for Scientific Research on Innovative Areas “Quantum Liquid Crystals”). \end{acknowledgment}